IRCAD-IHU/sight-doc/README.md

 Description
 ===========

-This repository contains the documentation of FW4SPL.
-The main repository is available [here](https://github.com/fw4spl-org/fw4spl).
+This repository contains the documentation of Sight.
+The main repository is available [here](https://git.ircad.fr/Sight/sight).

 Building the documentation with Linux/MacOS
 ===========================================